How To Get Started With Film Photography

 By stopping down to f/8 and looking at the distance scale on the lens, It tells me that any object from just shy of 2 meters to 10 meters will now be in focus.

-This type of focusing is really useful in fast moving situations such as street photography, where there is no time to stop and focus on your subject.
+This method of focusing can be really useful in fast moving situations such as for street photography, where there may be no time to stop and manually focus through the viewfinder.

 How to Meter

 The long regarded rule with film photography has been to expose for the shadows when shooting B&W or Colour Negative film and to expose for the highlights when shooting slide.
 This is extremely valuable advice that should always be remembered when out shooting film.

 If your camera has a built-in light meter then it's likely to be a spot or center-weighted meter.
 If it's automatic then that's all good, but if you are having to shoot manual (as you should be!) then sometimes a bit of guesswork is required.

 Note: remember to set the ISO dial on your camera to match that of the film speed you are using.

 This method is primarily for shooting B&W and color negative film whilst outdoors and during daylight hours when the sun is high.
 It is a simple method that will allow you to get pretty accurate exposure without having to rely fully on the camera meter.

 The rule is to set your aperture to f/16, then take the ISO value of your film and set your shutter speed to the same or nearest available number.

 For example: If the camera is loaded with ISO 200 film, set the aperture to f/16 and shutter speed to 1/200s.

 For changes in lighting, you can compensate by opening up your aperture.